An aperiodic set of 11 Wang tiles

-This lemma gives a bird's eye-view of the program: For a given $n \leq 10$, generate all (multi)graphs $G$ with $n$ edges and at most $n-2$ vertices satisfying the hypotheses of the lemma, then test all Wang sets for which the underlying graph in $G$.
-In terms of Wang tiles, a graph correspond to a specific assignation of colors to the east/west side: for this particular assignation, we test all possible assignations of colors to the north/south side.
+We also suppose w.l.o.g. that there are no isolated vertices.
+The number of graphs with the property of Lemma~\ref{lm:graph} are: 6 for 4 edges, 26 for 5 edges, 122 for 6 edges, 516 for 7 edges, 2517 for 8 edges, 13276 for 9 edges and 77809 for 10 edges.
+The computer program \verb!gengraphs__N! generates the set of such graphs with \verb!N! edges.

+This lemma gives a bird's-eye view of the program: for a given $n \leq 10$, generate the set $\mathcal{G}$ of all graphs with $n$ edges and at most $n-2$ vertices satisfying the hypotheses of the lemma.
+Then for every $G_1$ and $G_2$ in $\mathcal{G}$, we test all Wang sets for which the first underlying graph (in west/east sides) is $G_1$, and the underlying graph of $\tr{\ws}$ (that is, the north/south sides of $\ws$) is $G_2$.
+To do so, we test every bijection between the edges of $G_1$ and the edges of $G_2$.
+In terms of Wang tiles, a graph corresponds to a specific assignment of colors to the east/west side: for this particular assignment, we test all possible assignments of colors to the north/south side.
 The exact approach used in the software follows this principle, trying as much as possible not to generate isomorphic tilesets.